Enka İnşaat ve Sanayi A.Ş.: Foundation

 The Enka Foundation supports the arts, culture, sports, and education.
-The Enka Culture and Arts foundation facilities established in 1988 include the Enka Eşref Denizhan Open Air Theater and the Enka Auditorium, both of which host events that are open to the general public.
+The Enka Culture and Arts foundation facilities established in 1988 include the Enka Eşref Denizhan Open Air Theater and the Enka Auditorium, both of which host events that are open to the public.

 The Sadi Gülçelik Sports Complex was established in 1988 in memory of Sadi Gülçelik.

 In 1996, Enka Foundation opened schools in Istanbul.
 In 1999, the Adapazarı Enka School was established immediately after the Adapazarı earthquake of 1999.
 The Gebze Technical and Industrial Vocational High School was established in 2008.
 All students that attend the school have full scholarships paid for by the Enka Foundation.